 Japanese manufacturer Fuji’s entry-level touring bike, simply named the Touring, features a Reynolds 520 cromoly frameset with classic drop-bar touring geometry.
 It’s prime for upgrades and additions, with three bottle cage mounts on the frame, and lowrider mounts on the fork.

-Extra touches include LED front and rear lights, toe clips, a choice of two colours, and no fewer than six frame sizes – particularly interesting for short or tall riders.
+Extra touches include LED front and rear lights, toe clips, a choice of two colours, and no fewer than seven frame sizes – particularly interesting for short or tall riders.
+A disc brake-equipped version is available too.

 Pro Tip #1: How To Get A Cheap Touring Bike Even Cheaper